 - What medications are you taking, including prescription and over-the-counter medications, vitamins, herbs, and supplements?

-- Do you have any family history of bowel disorders?
+- Do you have any family history of bowel disorders or colon cancer?

 - How much would you say your symptoms are affecting your quality of life, including your personal relationships and your ability to function at school or work?

 While you wait for your appointment, check with your family members to find out if any relatives have been diagnosed with inflammatory bowel disease or colon cancer.
 In addition, start jotting down notes about how often your symptoms occur and any factors that seem to trigger their occurrence.

 - Irritable bowel syndrome.
 The National Digestive Diseases Information Clearinghouse. http://www.digestive.niddk.nih.gov/ddiseases/pubs/ibs/.
 Accessed April 23, 2014.